Nytra/TurtleGraphicsVisualizer/README.md

 ## Using TurtleScript

 Place your TurtleScript files in the same directory as the main program.
 Upon execution, the program will ask you to input the name of a TurtleScript file.
 Once you have done so, the program will begin drawing your beautiful artistic masterpiece on the very screen before your eyes :D

+There are also other modes to choose from, such as:
+- Perform all TurtleScript files in the current directory simultaneously
+- Save a new finite and random TurtleScript file (of user-specified length) in the current directory and then perform it
+- Endless random mode!

 ### Syntax: